VirginiaYonit/wine_data_analysis/README.md

 - [Python notebook – Red wine data cleaning](02_data_cleaning_wine_Python.ipynb)

 Data source:
-Originally published by the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/186/wine+quality)
+The data is based on the Wine Quality datasets from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/186/wine+quality)
+A local copy is included here for ease of use.

 ---